ndabAP/vue-best-practises/README.md

 ### You should follow an entity based workflow

 Using entities as component names can heavily simplify reasoning about your application.
-A component is responsible for doing one thing and the name should reflects that.
+A component is responsible for doing one thing and the name should reflect that.
 Therefore, you may end up using names like `UserGet`, `ProductPatch` or `ProductPost`.
 For common logic use mixins.
 Furthermore, your states should be an image of your server API.
 Try avoiding abstraction of your API.

 [Back to top](#vuejs-best-practises)

+### You shall let mothers components handling errors

+Consider a product page with a container component holding product components with another subcomponent loading product images.
+Thus, the responsibility chain goes down from the container component to the product component to the product images component.
+If there is an error with the product images, let the product component handle it.
+If the product component crashes, let the container decide what to do.
+This guarantees that the component with the most knowledge makes decisions.